 It’s been a long time coming, and finally time to replace your garage door.
 There are so many options to enhance your home’s curb appeal to choose from!
-Garage doors are made from many types of materials, including aluminum, steel, fiberglass, vinyl, and wood.
-Let’s explore wood garage doors to see if this is the best choice for you.
+Manufacturers make garage doors from many types of materials including aluminum, steel, fiberglass, vinyl, and wood.
+In this post, we’ll explore wood garage doors to see if this is the best choice for you.
 Hopefully, you’ll get an idea of what they are and what they are not after reading.

 Wood garage doors are popular because of their visual appeal, customization, and durability.
 Excellent visuals and customization are the best perks of a wood garage door.
 Because manufacturers build wood doors piece by piece, you can have a wood garage door custom-designed to fit your taste and your home.
-However, wood doors cost more to maintain, require yearly maintenance, and are a bit more costly than a steel door.
+However, wood doors cost more to maintain, require yearly maintenance, and are a bit costlier than a steel door.
 Keep in mind, the wood doors we’re discussing here are not to be mistaken with wood doors made in the 1980’s-1990’s (white with squares).

-- Wood garage doors are beautiful – These classic doors truly are beautiful and authentic.
+- Wood garage doors are beautiful – Classic wood doors truly are beautiful and authentic.
 You can choose the type of wood you want, and also the stain and design.
 Some popular wood designs are carriage style, traditional, or contemporary.
 However, within these categories, you have plenty of room for unique customizations.

 - Variety of prices – Prices for wood doors range from mid-price to very expensive.
-The least expensive doors are made of a lightweight wooden frame, filled with insulation, and wrapped in a plywood or hardboard skin.
+Manufacturers make the least expensive options from a lightweight wooden frame.
+They then fill it with insulation and wrap it in a plywood or hardboard skin.
 The more expensive are frame-and-panel doors made of mahogany, hemlock, redwood, or cedar.
 The quality of wood and different wood grains will also impact the price.

 - Custom-made any way you prefer – You can have a door custom-made so it stands out.
 You can incorporate any design and have it custom-made to your liking.
-Historical homes usually opt for wood garage doors to compliment the home’s timeless design.
+In particular, historical homes usually opt for wood garage doors to compliment the home’s timeless design.

 - High maintenance – Wood garage doors require regular upkeep and maintenance.
 You must stain or paint them every two years to keep a fresh look.